Nozomu Yoshioka: 2023–24 season

 Yoshioka began the season by finishing fifth at the 2023 CS Lombardia Trophy.
 Appearing on the Grand Prix at the 2023 Skate America, he set a new personal best in the short program (87.44) to come fourth in the segment.
 He dropped to sixth after the free skate.
 He said he was "disappointed" with the second half of the free skate, but said it was a "huge bonus" to be invited to the event.

 He went on to finish eighth at the 2023–24 Japan Championships, before ending his season with a silver medal at the 2024 Tallink Hotels Cup.

 2024–25 season

 Yoshioka started the season by winning bronze at the 2024 Asian Open Trophy.
 He then went on to compete on the 2024–25 Grand Prix series, finishing eighth at 2024 Skate America.

 In December, he finished twenty-second at the 2024–25 Japan Championships.

+2025–26 season

+Yoshioka competed at the 2025–26 Japan Championships, where he finished in eighth place.